automician/selenejs/README.md

-# SeleneJs - Concise API for Selenium in JavaScript [PROTOTYPE]x
+# SeleneJs - Concise API for Selenium in JavaScript [PROTOTYPE]

 This repo was an initial try to port [Selenide](http://selenide.org/) from Java and [Selene](https://github.com/yashaka/selene) from Python to JavaScript by [@yashaka](https://github.com/yashaka) (Iakiv Kramarenko)
 After Iakiv had joined http://k-expert.com, the work on the port was moved to https://github.com/KnowledgeExpert/selenidejs, where under his leadership the work was continued, mainly by [@AleksanderPopov](https://github.com/AleksanderPopov), with the help of [other contributors](https://github.com/KnowledgeExpert/selenidejs/graphs/contributors).